-Unlike traditional Android devices, you’ll need to follow these steps below in order to boot the LG G6 into either the stock or a custom recovery mode.
+Unlike traditional Android devices, you’ll need to follow these steps below in order to boot the LG G6 and G6+ into the stock or a custom recovery mode.

 I remember this working on the LG G3 but it doesn’t seem to work on the LG G6 (at least not on my T-Mobile version).
 This may be different for the AT&T, Verizon, Sprint or international variant, but it will not work on the T-Mobile one.
 Instead, we have to use ADB to boot into the LG G6 Recovery Mode.
 Still, at least we’re able to boot into Recovery Mode at all, and aren’t prevented from doing this at all.
 This makes it possible to install a custom recovery and boot into it relatively easy.

 Before you can complete the tutorial below, you first need to install and enable a few things ahead of time.